mpdesantis/bimsim/sample-results/README.md

 * A `.gif` video of the entire simulation

 ## Experiments
-Experiments in this directory are organized as follows:
+Experimental examples in this directory are organized as follows:

 ### Example 1: High Occupany
 * Occupancy: 44/48 workstations occupied